cloudinary-training/cld-intro-android-sdk/README.md

 ### IDE

-We present this content using [Android Studio](https://developer.android.com/studio)
+We'll be presenting this content using [Android Studio](https://developer.android.com/studio)

 You may import the Java code used into your favorite IDE.
-You'll find the `MainActivity.java` in repo in the folder `app/src/main/java/com/cloudinary/academy_course`.
+You'll find the `MainActivity.java` in the repo in the folder `app/src/main/java/com/cloudinary/academy_course`.

 This is the entry point to static "runners" that contain code to help you upload, manage and transform your media.